 In 1837, the first mission was organized.
 A mission in the Mormon Church is an organized missionary force led by a Mission president and usually covering a specific geographic area.
 The first Mormon mission president was Heber C. Kimball.
-Kimball, who had in 1835 become one of the first Apostles of Jesus Christ in the Mormon Church, was called to lead the first Mormon missionary efforts outside North America; this on in the British Isles.
+Kimball, who had in 1835 become one of the first Apostles of Jesus Christ in the Mormon Church, was called to lead the first Mormon missionary efforts outside North America and in the British Isles.
 This was the first of two missions of the Twelve Apostles to England.
-He was accompanied by Orson Hyde, another Apostle, and they began in Preston, England, where lived relatives of Mormons converted in Canada.
+He was accompanied by Orson Hyde, another Apostle, and they began in Preston, England, where there lived relatives of Mormons converted in Canada.
 Mormon missionaries in England over the next few decades saw tremendous and even astounding success.
-During the following year they baptized 1,500 persons.
+During the following year, they baptized 1,500 persons.

 The onset of missionary work to England shows what revelation did for Joseph Smith, for the work was initiated during a time of the apostasy of several of his closest and most responsible leaders.
 As they turned vehemently against him, he sent his most loyal apostles to Europe to proselyte, instead of keeping them close by to offer support.
 This action was truly inspired; it was the opposite of logical, but its result was to bring thousands of strong, sincere converts into the Church.
 Indeed, they became the backbone of the membership.